twilio/twilio-video-app-ios/ForTwilions.md

 ## UI Tests

-- Use the `Video-TwilioTests` target.
+- Use the `Video-TwilioUITests` target.
 - Use [Nimble](https://github.com/Quick/Quick) for assertions.